 Short half position GBP/USD at 1.5985, stop at 1.6065, max profit target at 1.5805

 If both positions are entered, this trade structure gives me a 1.80:1 potential return-on-risk.
-Of course, anything can happen in this crazy times, so if the data comes out differently than expected, or we get an unforeseeable event, I’ll be sure to adjust quickly.
-Stay tuned by following me on Twitter and Facebook for updates and adjustments.
+Of course, anything can happen in these crazy times, so if the data comes out differently than expected, or we get an unforeseeable event, I’ll be sure to adjust quickly.
+Stay tuned for updates and adjustments.

 Thanks for checking out my blog–good luck and good trading!